Information and communication technologies

 Lots of big names call Québec home

 Many of the high-tech industry’s global leaders have chosen to open facilities in Québec.
-Autodesk, Dassault Systèmes, Ericsson, Fujitsu, Google, IBM, and Teledyne DALSA, to mention just a few, provide state-of-the-art services and products in such areas as software development , microelectronics , multimedia , optics-photonics , consulting services and telecommunications .
+Autodesk, Dassault Systèmes, Ericsson, Fujitsu, Google, IBM, and Teledyne DALSA, to mention just a few, provide state-of-the-art services and products in such areas as artificial intelligence, software development , microelectronics , multimedia , optics-photonics , consulting services and telecommunications .

 The 3D scanner of the future

 Creaform 's HandySCAN 3D portable scanner is the first self-positioning 3D scanner.
 The cutting-edge device has a wide range of applications in the aerospace, automotive, energy and consumer product industries.
 Easy to use and known for its high precision, the HandySCAN 3D seems to come to us straight from the future!
 Creaform won the Red Dot Award in 2016.
 The company also received a Investissement Québec Innovative Manufacturers award in 2017.

 Québec start-ups booming